Amejia481/Associate-Android-Developer-Certification/README.md

     - [[Android Developer Site] Debug your App](https://developer.android.com/studio/debug/index.html)

 #### Application User Interface (UI) and User Experience (UX)
+>Implementation of the visual and navigational components of an application's design.
+This includes constructing layouts–using both XML and Java code–that consist of the standard framework UI elements as well as custom views.
+Candidates should have a working knowledge of using view styles and theme attributes to apply a consistent look and feel across an entire application.
+Understanding of how to include features that expand the application's audience through accessibility and localization may also be required.

 - Mock up the main screens and navigation flow of the application
   - [[Udacity Course] Developing Android Apps Lesson: Completing the UI - Accessibility](https://www.udacity.com/course/new-android-fundamentals--ud851)
   - [[Udacity Course] Developing Android Apps Lesson: Completing the UI - Polishing the UI](https://www.udacity.com/course/new-android-fundamentals--ud851)